CEED/Laghos/rom/README.md

 ```
 This can be followed by `make test` and `make install` to check and install the
 build respectively.
 See `make help` for additional options.

+To see the building instruction of **Laghos**, please see README.md in Laghos directory.

 ## Running